Dario-Maselli/WebDevEssentials/README.md

 - Adobe XD
 - Canva

+# Lacking inspiration?
+look at sites like these to get an idea that you might like.
+- dribble
+- codepen
+- pinterest
+- behance

 # Frameworks
 Before starting a Website Development project, we would recommend you understand what frameworks are and which would be beneficial for you.